vmusatov/powerlog-privacy-policy/index.md

 - __To contact You:__ To contact You by email, telephone calls, SMS, or other equivalent forms of electronic communication, such as a mobile application's push notifications regarding updates or informative communications related to the functionalities, products or contracted services, including the security updates, when necessary or reasonable for their implementation.
 - __To provide You__ with news, special offers and general information about other goods, services and events which we offer that are similar to those that you have already purchased or enquired about unless You have opted not to receive such information.
 - __To manage Your requests:__ To attend and manage Your requests to Us.
 - __For other purposes__: We may use Your information for other purposes, such as data analysis, identifying usage trends, determining the effectiveness of our promotional campaigns and to evaluate and improve our Service, products, services, marketing and your experience.

+### Analytics
+We may use third-party Service providers to monitor and analyze the use of our Service.

+- Firebase Analyics.
+Firebase Analytics is an analytics service provided by Google Inc. [Open Firebase Analyics Privacy Policy](https://firebase.google.com/support/privacy)
+- Firebase Crashlytics.
+Firebase Crashlytics is a service that tracks errors and crashes provided by Google Inc. [Open Firebase Crashlytics Privacy Policy](https://firebase.google.com/support/privacy)

 ### Data We may collect in the future